 The major challenge for the third sector now is to seize the opportunity and realise that the public sector cannot function without it.

 Rev Jim McCartney is chief executive of T.H.O.M.A.S.
-(Those on the Margins of a Society), St Anne's House, France Street, Blackburn BB2 1LX cannabis' classification back to the Advisory Council on the Misuse of Drugs (ACMD) with a request to look at recent evidence concerning cannabis and, mental health and the availability and effect of increased strength cannabis - skunk.
-Neil Hunt sets out a little of the history of this decision and some of the associated questions that arise from an evidence-based approach to cannabis.
+(Those on the Margins of a Society), St Anne's House, France Street, Blackburn BB2 1LX

 Revisiting cannabis classification: some questions we should ask